robmoore-i/suffix-tree-construction/Plan.md

   library to provide a CLI text search tool. :white_check_mark: (13/01)

-- Create a small performance test suite which evaluates the library's execution speed, using some not-too-large datasets from my GitHub.
+- Create a small performance test suite which evaluates the library's execution speed, using some not-too-large datasets. :white_check_mark: (13/01)

 - Parallel index building.
 Load the files into memory in separate coroutines which run in parallel.